muhammadahsaniqbal/Procommerce/README.md

 # Procommerce
-A simple e-commerce react native app
+A simple e-commerce react native app.

+Following is list of features and components.
+Implemented features are marked with checked boxes and incomplete ones with un-checked boxes.

+Known issues are mentioned at the end.

 ## Foundation
 - [x] First time app open, ask user to allow notification